nedzik/rally-on-gcp/python/readme.md

 ## TODO

-* Add support for Ready-to-Pull
+* Add a separate table for flow events
-* Add support for Blocked
+* Filter out older Rally items that get in because the re-org recently touched them (e.g. US212917)